YichengJ25/IS-477-Project/ProjectPlan.md

 - Question 3: Does humidity influence PM2.5 differently in the Midwest versus the West Coast?

 ## Team

-- **Member A (Name)**: Chien Y – Lead Developer (Python)
+- **Member A: Chien Y — Lead Developer (Python)**

-Responsible for writing Python scripts for data collection, cleaning, and integration.

-Will develop automated workflows and ensure reproducibility through notebooks and scripts.

-Will also manage final documentation and GitHub organization.
+Responsible for Python development across all stages of the project.
+Will write programmatic acquisition scripts for EPA and NOAA data, including generating SHA-256 checksums and documenting all acquisition steps.
+Will build extraction and enrichment scripts in Python (e.g., variable extraction, format normalization).
+Will lead the development of data cleaning scripts, including outlier detection and OpenRefine recipe export.
+Will create all analysis notebooks, statistical models, and visualizations.
+Will also build workflow automation using Snakemake or a “Run All” script and ensure the project is fully reproducible.
+Will assist with the reproducibility package, including requirements.txt and pip freeze.

+---

-- **Member B (Name)**: Yicheng J – Data Engineer (SQL)
+- **Member B: Yicheng J — Data Engineer (SQL)**

+Responsible for database architecture and data integration.
-Responsible for designing and managing the database schema for storing the integrated datasets.
+Will design and implement the relational database schema (DuckDB/SQLite), define the filesystem structure, and maintain consistent naming conventions.

-Will write SQL queries for data profiling, aggregation, and analysis.
+Will write SQL queries for profiling, integration, aggregation, and quality assessment.
+Will lead the data integration phase by joining EPA and NOAA datasets using SQL/Pandas and developing the conceptual integration model.

-Will assist in creating data quality reports and handling metadata documentation.
+Will generate detailed data quality reports and assist with data cleaning.
+Will lead metadata documentation, including the data dictionary, descriptive metadata (DataCite/Schema.org), and license documentation.
+Will help prepare the reproducibility package and Box data folder structure.

+---

-Both members will collaborate on analysis design, visualization, and report writing.
+Both members will collaborate on the final analysis design, interpretation of results, report writing, and final GitHub release.

 ## Datasets
 - **Dataset 1**: EPA Air Quality System (AQS) Data